fadlimfst/fadlimfst/README.md

 - 👋 Hi, I’m @fadlimfst
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning nodeJS
+- 🌱 My role is backend developer, but currently on fullstack
 - 📫 How to reach me, fadlithirafi.ft@gmail.com

 <!---